-- justification, shall be reviewed and approved by that supervisor's next higher level supervisor. - (6) The State Personnel Director may suspend any performance increase that does not appear to meet the intent of the provisions of the performance pay system and require the originating department, agency, or institution to reconsider or justify the increase. - An employee who disputes the fairness of his performance evaluation (7) or the sufficiency of the increase awarded or who believes that he was unfairly denied a performance increase shall first discuss the problem with his supervisor.
-Appeals of the supervisor's decision shall be made only to the grievance committee or internal performance review board of the department, agency, or institution which shall make a recommendation to the head of the department, agency, or institution for final decision.
-The State Personnel Director shall help a department, agency, or institution establish an internal performance review board or, if it includes employee members, to use its existing grievance committee to hear performance pay Notwithstanding G.S.
+- (6) The State Personnel Director may suspend any performance increase that does not appear to meet the intent of the provisions of the performance pay system and require the originating department, agency, or institution to reconsider or justify the increase. - (7) An employee who disputes the fairness of his performance evaluation or the sufficiency of the increase awarded or who believes that he was unfairly denied a performance increase shall first discuss the problem with his supervisor.
+Appeals of the supervisor's decision shall be made only to the grievance committee or internal performance review board of the department, agency, or institution which shall make a recommendation to the head of the department, agency, or institution

+- for final decision.
+The State Personnel Director shall help a department, agency, or institution establish an internal performance review board or, if it includes employee members, to use its existing grievance committee to hear performance pay disputes.
+Notwithstanding G.S.
 150B-2(2) and G.S.
 126-22, 126-25, and 126-34, performance pay disputes, including disputes about individual performance appraisals, shall not be considered contested case issues. - (8) The State Personnel Director shall monitor the performance appraisal system and performance increase distribution of each employing unit within each department, agency, and institution.
 Each department, agency, and institution shall submit to the Director annual reports which shall include data on the demographics of performance ratings, the frequency of evaluations, the performance pay increases awarded, and the implementation schedule for performance pay increases.
 The Director shall analyze the data to ensure that performance increases are distributed fairly within each department, agency, and institution and across all departments, agencies, and institutions of State government and shall report back to each department, agency, and institution on its appraisal and distribution performance. - (9) The State Personnel Director shall report annually on the performance pay program to the Commission.
 The report shall evaluate the performance of each department, agency, and institution in the administration of its appraisal system and the distribution of performance increases within each department, agency, and institution and across State government.
 The report shall include recommendations for improving the performance appraisal system and alleviating inequities.
-Copies of the report shall be sent to the State Auditor. - (10) The Commission shall report annually to the Governor, the Lieutenant Governor, the President Pro Tempore of the Senate, the Speaker of the House of Representatives, and the Standing Personnel Committees of

-1 the House and the Senate.
-The Commission report shall include an 2 evaluation of the administration of the appraisal system and 3 distribution of performance increases by each department, agency, and 4 institution.
-The State Personnel Director shall recommend to the 5 General Assembly for its approval sanctions to be levied against 6 departments, agencies, and institutions that have deficient appraisal 7 systems or that do not link performance increases to performance.
-8 These sanctions may include withholding performance increases from 9 the managers and supervisors of individual employing units of 10 departments, agencies, and institutions in which discrepancies exist.
+Copies of the report shall be sent to the State Auditor. - (10) The Commission shall report annually to the Governor, the Lieutenant Governor, the President Pro Tempore of the Senate, the Speaker of the House of Representatives, and the Standing Personnel Committees of the House and the Senate.
+The Commission report shall include an evaluation of the administration of the appraisal system and distribution of performance increases by each department, agency, and institution.
+The State Personnel Director shall recommend to the General Assembly for its approval sanctions to be levied against departments, agencies, and institutions that have deficient appraisal systems or that do not link performance increases to performance.
+These sanctions may include withholding performance increases from the managers and supervisors of individual employing units of departments, agencies, and institutions in which discrepancies exist. - (d) The provisions of subsections (a), (b), and (c) shall not affect the system of longevity payments established by the State Personnel Commission.

-- The provisions of subsections (a), (b), and (c) shall not affect the system of longevity payments established by the State Personnel Commission. - Nothing in this section shall require or authorize any department, agency, or institution to establish a limitation on the number or percentage of employees who are eligible under this section to receive performance increases." - Sec.
-2. This act is effective upon ratification.
+1 (e) Nothing in this section shall require or authorize any department, agency, or 2 institution to establish a limitation on the number or percentage of employees who are 3 eligible under this section to receive performance increases."
+4 Sec.
+2. Nothing in this act shall be construed to obligate the General 5 Assembly to appropriate funds to implement the provisions of this act.
+6 Sec.
+3. This act is effective upon ratification.